valanm22/documentation/learn/getting_started/quick_start.md

 # Quick start

-This quick start will help you get started with MeiliSearch in just a few steps.
+The purpose of this quick start is to give you a short introduction to the basics of MeiliSearch.
+We will walk you through setting up MeiliSearch, adding documents, performing your first search, and introduce you to the web interface.

 All that is required is a [command line](https://www.learnenough.com/command-line-tutorial#sec-running_a_terminal) for installation, and some way to interact with MeiliSearch afterwards (e.g. [cURL](https://curl.se) or one of our [SDKs](/learn/what_is_meilisearch/sdks.md)).

-You can find instructions to install each of our SDKs further down in the [add documents section](#step-2-add-documents) of this guide
+Let's get started!

 ## Step 1: Install or deploy